 - USMLE scores

-Applicants can direct questions to the Education Program Manager.
+Applicants can direct questions to the program coordinator.

 A genetics resident is expected to satisfactorily complete the course work equivalent to the requirements for a Master of Science degree in Medical and Molecular Genetics.
 The resident may sit in the courses and pass the examinations or enroll in courses outlined in the IU Graduate School Bulletin, under “Master of Science Degree-Medical & Molecular Genetics” to obtain an MS degree.